BePeace/finally/planning/PLAN.md

 }
 ```

+If the mock trade fails validation (e.g. insufficient cash), the backend still returns the mock `message` but includes an `error` field on the failed trade entry so the frontend can display it inline.

 This fixed response enables:
 - Fast, free, reproducible E2E tests (trade execution and message rendering are both exercised)
 - Development without an API key